reflectoring/reflectoring.github.io/_posts/2020-09-05-spring-boot-docker.md

 ```
 We will use this configuration to generate our container image first with Buildpack and then with Docker in the following sections.

-### Building the Optimized Image with Buildpack
 Let us run the Maven `build-image` goal to create the container image:

 ```shell
 mvn spring-boot:build-image
 ```
-If we run Dive to see the layers in the resulting image, we can see the application layer (encircled in red) is much smaller in the range of kilobytes compared to what we had obtained by using the fat jar format.
+If we run Dive to see the layers in the resulting image, we can see the application layer (encircled in red) is much smaller in the range of kilobytes compared to what we had obtained by using the fat JAR format:

 ![dive screenshot](/assets/img/posts/springboot-docker-image/dive-buildpack-layer.png)

-### Building the Optimized Image with Docker and Layered Jar
+## Building an Optimized Container Image for a Spring Boot Application with Docker

+Instead of using the Maven or Gradle plugin, we can also create a layered JAR Docker image with a Docker file.

 When we are using Docker, we need to perform two additional steps for extracting the layers and copying those in the final image.

 The contents of the resulting JAR after building with Maven with the layering feature turned on will look like this: